MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1709.md

 - **deferReason**  Reason for install not completing.
 - **errorCode**  The error code reppresented by a hexadecimal value.
 - **eventScenario**  End-to-end update session ID.
-- **flightID**  The specific ID of the Windows Insider build the device is getting.
+- **flightID**  The ID of the Windows Insider build the device is getting.
 - **flightUpdate**  Indicates whether the update is a Windows Insider build.
 - **ForcedRebootReminderSet**  A boolean value that indicates if a forced reboot will happen for updates.
 - **installCommitfailedtime**  The time it took for a reboot to happen but the upgrade failed to progress.